Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _ttt_randomat_randomxn_ - Default: 1 - Whether this event is enabled.\
-_randomat_randomxn_triggers_ - Default: 5 - Number of Randomat events activated.
+_randomat_randomxn_triggers_ - Default: 5 - Number of Randomat events activated.\
+_randomat_randomxn_timer_ - Default: 5 - How often (in seconds) a random event will be triggered.\
+_randomat_randomxn_multiple_ - Default: 1 - Allow event to run multiple times.\
+_randomat_randomxn_triggerbyotherrandom_ - Default: 1 - Allow being triggered by other events like Randomness Intensifies.

 ## Randomness Intensifies
 Periodically triggers random Randomat events for the duration of this event